How good is your memory? Do you take your mind and mental capacity for granted?

 - Organized or Chunked – We tend to recognise what is well organised

-- Emotional – We tend to remember words that are emotional
+- Emotional – We tend to identify words that are emotional

 - Different or Unique – We tend to remember something that becomes unforgettable

-- Familiar – We tend to remember what is familiar to us
+- Familiar – We tend to recognise what is familiar to us

 - Visualize – We make mental pictures or images